learn-co-curriculum/react-changing-state/README.md

 In general, it's usually a good idea to start with a rather static version of your application, in which all data is being rendered by gradually passing down `props` to child components.
-Then — as a next step — you can add custom user interactions to your app, e.g. what happens when a user presses this button?
+Then — as a next step — we can add custom user interactions to your app, e.g. what happens when a user presses this button?
 Should it open a dialog by doing `this.setState({dialogOpen: true})`?